dotnet/roslyn/docs/contributing/Building, Debugging, and Testing on Windows.md

 your version and go back to the originally installed version by choosing your version and clicking Uninstall.

-If you made changes to a compiler and want to build projects with it, you can either use the Visual Studio hive where your **CompilerExtension** is installed, or from command line, run msbuild with `/p:BootstrapBuildPath=YourBootstrapBuildPath`.
+If you made changes to a Roslyn compiler and want to build any projects with it, you can either use the Visual Studio hive where your **CompilerExtension** is installed, or from command line, run msbuild with `/p:BootstrapBuildPath=YourBootstrapBuildPath`.
-`YourBootstrapBuildPath` could be any directory on your machine so long as it had csc and vbc inside it, you can check the cibuild.cmd and see how it is used.
+`YourBootstrapBuildPath` could be any directory on your machine so long as it had csc and vbc inside it.
+You can check the cibuild.cmd and see how it is used.

 # Contributing